Harpers Ferry Historic District

 Screaming Jenny is one of the town's most visceral legends.
 Jenny was a destitute woman who sheltered in an abandoned shed near the Baltimore and Ohio Railroad tracks.
 One night, while warming herself by an open fire, her ragged clothing caught ablaze.
 Engulfed in flames, she ran screaming toward the tracks seeking help and was struck by an oncoming train.
 Her burning ghost has been reported running along the railroad near the original site of John Brown's Fort, reliving her death on the anniversary of the accident.

 The Ghost Tours of Harpers Ferry, founded by Shirley Dougherty in 1970, is considered the oldest ghost tour in America, with over fifty years of documented encounters.
-The tour passes through streets where National Park Service staff and residents report phenomena year-round: phantom footsteps on cobblestones, doors that open and close on their own in buildings secured by federal rangers, cold spots in rooms where Civil War surgeons amputated limbs, and the pervasive sensation of being watched by unseen eyes.
+The tour passes through streets where National Park Service staff and residents report phenomena year-round: phantom footsteps on cobblestones, doors that open and close on their own in buildings secured by federal rangers, sharp temperature drops in rooms where Civil War surgeons amputated limbs, and the pervasive sensation of being watched by unseen eyes.
 In Harpers Ferry, history is not something that happened and ended.
 It is something that continues, night after night, in the streets where so much blood was spilled and so many lives were lost.

 More Haunted Places in Harpers Ferry